finbourne/lusid-sdk-csharp/sdk/docs/RelationalDatasetDefinitionApi.md

 # **UpdateRelationalDatasetDetails**
 > RelationalDatasetDefinition UpdateRelationalDatasetDetails (string scope, string code, UpdateRelationalDatasetDetails? updateRelationalDatasetDetails = null)

-[EARLY ACCESS] UpdateRelationalDatasetDetails: Update Relational Dataset Details: DisplayName, Description and ApplicableEntityTypes
+UpdateRelationalDatasetDetails: Update Relational Dataset Details: DisplayName, Description and ApplicableEntityTypes

 Update an existing relational dataset definition.
 Applicable only to the definitions that are already in use i.e. contain DataPoints associated with this definition.